FUS132/Starbound-Planets/README.md

 # Starbound-Planets
-All mod files related to patching planets in Starbound, modded or not.
+All mod files related to patching every planet in Starbound, modded or not.
+Contributors always welcome.

+## License
+Unlicensed